Acupuncture: a doctor’s approach

 Acupuncture is most useful when it is chosen for the right reason.

-It can be used for local problems, pain around a joint, muscle tension, headaches, a specific area of inflammation.
-But its wider value is often seen in people whose symptoms involve regulation rather than one isolated structure.
-These are the cases where pain, sleep, digestion, mood, fatigue, and stress physiology are connected.
+It can be used for local problems: pain around a joint, muscle tension, headaches, a specific area of inflammation.
+Its wider value is often seen in people whose symptoms involve regulation rather than one isolated structure.
+These are the cases where pain, sleep that does not restore, digestion including IBS-style patterns, mood, fatigue, and stress physiology are connected.

 So the first question is not simply, “can acupuncture help this symptom?”
 The better question is, “what system is this symptom part of?”

 Lower back pain may be mainly mechanical.
 It may also be linked to poor sleep, chronic muscle guarding, stress, inflammation, or nervous system sensitisation.
 Anxiety may be primarily psychological in some cases, but in others it is strongly linked to autonomic overactivation, poor sleep, gut disruption, or a body that has stayed in a protective state too long.
+In those cases, subconscious work may also be relevant.
 Fibromyalgia-type pain may sit alongside fatigue that rest does not fix, emotional depletion, or several overlapping drivers at once.

 Two people may share the same symptom and need completely different treatment.
 That is why the diagnosis comes first, and the needles follow from it.